aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/worksheets/_index.md

 ## **Adding Worksheets to a Designer Spreadsheet**

-The process of adding worksheets to a designer spreadsheet is entirely same as that of the above approach except that the Excel file is already created and we need to open that Excel file first before adding a worksheet to it.
+The process of adding worksheets to a designer spreadsheet is entirely the same as that of the above approach except that the Excel file is already created and we need to open that Excel file first before adding a worksheet to it.
 A designer spreadsheet can be opened by passing the file path or stream while initializing the [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook) class.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AddingWorksheetstoDesignerSpreadsheet-AddingWorksheetstoDesignerSpreadsheet.java" >}}